 We seek many kinds of diversity in our students, faculty, and staff and believe diversity makes our community stronger.
 But learning to work together as a community takes time and effort every single day.
 Beginning in kindergarten, children participate in our conflict resolution program, and middle school students learn how to use those skills for the issues that are unique to them.
 We teach and model how to treat each other with respect, resolve differences, and appreciate diverse points of view.

 Middle school graduates often talk about how they learned to appreciate multiple perspectives, how to advocate for themselves and others, and how they felt safe to speak up and be heard.
-At graduation, FSM 8th graders often speak about how they learned to understand other points of view and to be true to themselves.
+At graduation, FSMN 8th graders often speak about how they learned to understand other points of view and to be true to themselves.

 The National Middle School Association (NMSA) has identified 14 middle school practices and cultural characteristics that, when consistently integrated and fully implemented, create successful schools for young adolescents.
 These include: